I want my kitties to eat a healthier diet, and I’m ready to go! What’s next?

 Patience wins out.
 This is not a race!

 My Cat Likes the New Food

-If your cat likes the new food, but doesn’t eat enough at “meal time” because kitty is used to nibbling, you have two options:
+If your cat likes the new food but doesn't eat enough at “meal time” because the kitty is used to nibbling, you have two options:

 Praise helps.
-Praise kitty for eating at meal time.
+Praise the kitty for eating at mealtime.

-Make meal times exciting.
-Have a quick play session before a meal (when possible) or after a meal – however it works for you, kitty, and your schedule.
+Make mealtimes exciting.
+Have a quick play session before a meal (when possible) or after a meal – however it works for you, the kitty, and your schedule.

 Incentivize them to eat meals.
-Stop feeding treats between meals (other than to absorb bile as necessary), and sprinkle bits of treat (toppers) on the meals.
+Stop feeding treats between meals (other than to absorb bile as necessary), and sprinkle bits of treats (toppers) on the meals.

 Compared to kibble, the new food may not have as much smell (to kitty).
 With canned food, heating it up may be helpful.
 You can either use the microwave for a few seconds or mix a little bit of warm water into the food if they like gravy.
 Another option is to put the food in a baggie and warm it up in a bowl of warm water prior to serving.